longturn/freeciv21/docs/Playing/turn-change.rst

   * All players get available info on each other.
 Without contact or embassy, it's at least dead/alive, and great wonders.
 Add diplomatic states with players you are in contact with.
   * A ``start_phase`` packet is sent to the clients.
-  * FEP: Unit's activities (mining, etc.) are updated for each player's units in their default order: Unit activity rate is calculated (if the unit has at least one movement fragment, the rate is proportional to its basic move rate and veteranship power factor) that is added to its activity counter.
+  * FEP: Unit's activities (mining, etc.) are updated for each player's units in their default order: unit activity rate is calculated (if the unit has at least one movement fragment, the rate is proportional to its basic move rate and veteranship power factor) that is added to its activity counter.
   * For performing certain activities, the unit might have a chance to become veteran.